What Should Parents Give Children: Top 5 Essential Gifts

 Allowing your children to have the freedom to engage in activities they really enjoy at a young age not only helps them in the development of a healthy brain but also encourages them to interact with the world around them.
 In fact, 85% of Singaporean parents surveyed by The Asian Parents believe that children are born with an intrinsic value of creativity and 99% of them agree that a child’s creativity can be enhanced through play.
 Hence, the activities planned for children should be implemented through play and not assessment books.

-So instead of distressing over which enrichment classes to send your children to, maximise the growth of their creativity and process skills with outdoor classrooms.
-In return, the money saved from the unnecessary enrichment classes can be put into your retirement fund which will reap more benefit for your child in the future.
+So instead of stressing over which enrichment classes to send your children to, maximise the growth of their creativity and process skills with outdoor classrooms.

-Giving your children holiday experiences makes this list because holidays give our children a view into the world beyond this tiny dot, Singapore.
+Giving your children holiday experiences makes this list because holidays give your children a view into the world beyond this tiny red dot.
 It opens their eyes to new experiences, new cultures, new beliefs.
-Travelling gives our children a learning experience beyond the four walls of their classroom.
+Travelling gives your children a learning experience beyond the four walls of their classroom.
 Going on hikes allows you to teach them about geography, leaves, trees and flowers that they may never see in Singapore.
-Going to a museum to teach them history, appreciation of art, architecture – All these come to live in front of their eyes, which beats any education through a computer screen.
+Going to a museum to teach them history, appreciation of art, architecture – all these come to life in front of their eyes, which beats any education through a computer screen.
 There is so much to explore, and so much to experience.

-On top of that, travelling also allows you to give your child undivided attention – which we all know, is so difficult for parents to do when in Singapore.
-With no work obligations, no chores waiting to be done, you can spend some quality time to build on your relationship with your child.
+On top of that, travelling also allows parents to give their child undivided attention – which we all know is so difficult to do when not on vacation.
+With no work obligations and chores waiting to be done, you can spend quality time building on your relationship with your child.

-Travelling is also one of the best ways to instill curiosity in your children.
-It encourages them to explore beyond their comfort zones, and open their mind to ask ‘why’.
-Why do people in Japan slurp their food so loudly, while we are taught to eat quietly at home?
-So many teaching opportunities, with the best lesson being acceptance of other culture’s customs.
-Perhaps with these lessons we instil in our children, the world will become a more accepting place in the years to come.
+Travelling is also one of the best ways to instil curiosity in your children.
+It encourages them to explore beyond their comfort zones and open their mind to ask ‘why’.
+Why do people in Japan slurp their food so loudly while we are taught to eat quietly at home?
+There are many teaching opportunities, with the best lesson being acceptance of other culture’s customs.
+Perhaps with these lessons you instil in your children, the world will become more accepting in the years to come.

-Although travelling can be expensive, but there are also cheaper alternatives that fulfil the same objectives.
-Take a trip across the causeway or stay within South East Asia, what matters is how you make the most of your trip for your child.
+Although travelling can be expensive, cheaper alternatives also fulfil the same objectives.
+Take a trip across the causeway or stay within South East Asia; what matters is how you make the most of your trip for your child.

-While it’s important to ensure you have sufficient money to provide for your child now, it is also important to spend on yourself to keep yourself healthy, happy and planning for the future.
+While it’s essential to ensure you have sufficient money to provide for your child now, it is also important to spend on yourself to keep yourself healthy and happy while planning for the future.

-Research shows that if Singaporeans want to retire comfortably by the age of 50, the amount to have by then is S$2.42mil.
-Thus, in the long term, it is also important to make sure you have financial stability and a retirement plan.
-As we do so much for our children to ensure their best future, it is important to take care of our own...
-This way, we are giving our children the freedom to pursue the future they want without needing them to overly factor their parents’ financial position into the equation.
-Should they want to take a gap year to explore the world, they would have the freedom to do so because we are able to provide for ourselves.
-If they are presented with the opportunity to bring their career overseas, they would do so with peace of mind that their parents are able to take care of themselves financially.
-Their love for entrepreneurship may lead them to start a business, and having your own retirement plan will give them the assurance to take risks in their start up.
+Research shows that if Singaporeans want to retire comfortably by age 50, the amount to have by then is S$2.42million.
+Thus, it is also vital to ensure you have financial stability and a retirement plan in the long term.
+As you do so much for your children to ensure their best future, it is crucial to take care of yourself.
+This way, you are giving your children the freedom to pursue the future they want without needing them to factor their parents’ financial position into the equation.
+Should they wish to take a gap year to explore the world, they would be free to do so because you can provide for yourself.
+If they are given the opportunity to bring their career overseas, they will do so with peace of mind that their parents can care for themselves financially.
+Their love for entrepreneurship may lead them to start a business, and having your own retirement plan will assure them to take risks in their start-up.

 Thus, your retirement plan would definitely be a gift for your children!

 Bringing up a child is more than just money.
-You are responsible for the guidance of your children and the best thing you can give them is ultimately your unconditional love and time.
-So, start planning early so you are able to focus on and cherish the moments together.
+You are responsible for the guidance of your children, and the best thing you can give them is ultimately your unconditional love and time.
+So, start planning early to focus on and cherish the moments together.
 Learn more about how to plan your finances better for your family.